bbli/docker-neovim/README.md

 Note that neovim will have whatever plugins I was using at buildtime of the image.

 ## Customized Neovim
-If you want to build the neovim docker container with your own vim plugins/colorschemes, and dotfiles, then replace the `.vim`, `.fzf` and `dotfiles` directory with your own, and run
+If you want to use your own dotfiles, then run `nvim-server /path_to_dotfiles`, and update plugins inside neovim accordingly.

 The purpose of the `.vim` folder is so you don't need to download your plugins when you enter the container.
 The `.vim` folder also holds your colorschemes